Wade Istchenko: 34th Assembly

+35th Assembly

+In May 2021, he apologized after inappropriate text messages that she made about NDP leader Kate White and Liberal leader Sandy Silver were made public.
+In the 35th Legislature of Yukon, Istchenko served as the Official Opposition critic for Environment and Rural Services.

 Personal life

 Istchenko was born in Whitehorse and raised in Haines Junction, where he currently lives.
 He is a veteran of the Canadian Armed Forces, which he joined in 1984, and served with NATO in Germany.
 He continues to be active in the Canadian Rangers as a Ranger Sergeant.

 Prior to entering the politics, Istchenko ran an outdoor adventure company, Kluane Ridin' Adventure Tours.
 He also served on the Kluane Park Management Board.

 Istchenko is the grandson of Hilda Watson, former MLA for the same electoral district of Kluane, and the first woman to lead a political party in Canada.